RustCrypto/formats/cms/README.md

 It's used in many cryptographic standards, such as S/MIME, PKCS#12 and the RFC 3161 digital timestamping protocol.

-## Minimum Supported Rust Version
+## Minimum Supported Rust Version (MSRV) Policy

-This crate requires **Rust 1.75** at a minimum.
+MSRV increases are not considered breaking changes and can happen in patch releases.

-We may change the MSRV in the future, but it will be accompanied by a minor version bump.
+The crate MSRV accounts for all supported targets and crate feature combinations, excluding explicitly unstable features.

 ## License